Skip to main content

 Stress the Systemic Disruptor

 Your body’s stress response system, governed by the Hypothalamic-Pituitary-Adrenal (HPA) axis, is designed for acute, short-term threats.
-In modern life, keeps this system perpetually activated, leading to a continuous release of cortisol.
+In modern life, chronic stress keeps this system perpetually activated, leading to a continuous release of cortisol.
 This sustained elevation of cortisol can suppress the function of other hormonal systems, including the reproductive (HPG) and thyroid (HPT) axes.

 It effectively tells the body to prioritize immediate survival over long-term functions like reproduction, repair, and metabolism.
 Learning to manage stress through practices like mindfulness or meditation is a direct method of down-regulating this disruptive signaling and protecting your overall hormonal balance.